32byte/macc-full/bin/README.md

 1. Build the project with `cargo build --release`
 2. Copy the binary `./target/release/macc(.exe)` to a new folder
-3. Create a config in the same folder, example config can be found below
+3. Create a `config.json` in the same folder, example config can be found below
 4. Run the binary

 ### Example Config